 - Leavening Agent: Helps baked goods rise, creating a light texture.

-- Digestive Aid: Can help neutralize stomach acid when used in small amounts.
+- Digestive Aid: Can neutralize stomach acid in small amounts.

-- Alkaline Properties: Can balance pH levels in the body.
+- Alkaline Properties: Balances pH levels in the body.

 - Calories: 0 kcal